salindne/divisorArithmetic/README.md

 ## Status

-An honest account of what works, as of the date above.
+An account of what works, as of the date above.

 **Formulas.** All shipped formula files are believed correct on their stated domains and are covered by the test suite described in [Testing](#testing).